Great Potoo, one of Sani’s three potoos, sitting with a chick Photo: Jon Feenstra

 Owned, managed and operated by the indigenous Kichwa community, Sani Lodge is a comfortable place to base an Amazon birding tour with wonderful meals, private bungalows, and excellent service.
 Although most trips to Amazonian lodges are only a few days, our longer stay at the lodge will permit a fuller exploration of the area’s extraordinary diversity.

 This tour can be taken in conjunction with our tour Ecuador: The East Slope of the Andes.

-Day 1: The tour begins this evening in Puembo, a colonial suburb of Quito.
+Day 1: The tour begins at 6.30 pm in Puembo, a colonial suburb of Quito.
 Upon arrival at Quito International Airport you will be transferred to our hotel.
 Night in Puembo.

 Day 2: We’ll fly this morning over the Andes to the Amazonian town of Coca and board our motor boat for the two-and-a-half hour ride down the Napo River to Sani Lodge.
 As the lodge itself is located on an oxbow lake, not the main river, we’ll walk for about 15 minutes on a boardwalk trail to the lake then transfer to small dugout canoes for the tranquil 15-minute paddle to our accommodations for the next seven nights.
 After a welcome drink, we may make our first of many excursions out onto Challuacocha, the lake that is not only our “highway” to various parts of the nearby jungle, but also a prime birding spot of its own.